 About

 I am Charrlotte, a PhD candidate in Human Geography at Freie Universität Berlin.
-I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M).
-I worked in various research and policy think-tanks from 2016 to 2021.
+I grew up in a cozy little city in central Tamil Nadu called Trichy.
+I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M) and worked in various research and policy think-tanks from 2016 to 2021, before re-entering academia.
+I find that my prior life and work experiences play a crucial role in grounding my research interests and academic practice.

-For information on the courses I teach, see here: https://www.geo.fu-berlin.de/geog/fachrichtungen/anthrogeog/zelf/MitarbeiterInnen/Adelina/index.html
+For information on the courses I teach, see here.

 Me on a "park-hopping" session